-Your body thinks it’s 6am and time to wake up but in reality it’s 3am (if you’ve come in from LA) and you need to stay asleep a bit longer if you’re not going to flake out over your dinner tonight.
+Your body thinks it’s 6 am and time to wake up, but in reality, it’s 3 am (if you’ve come in from LA), and you need to stay asleep a bit longer if you’re not going to flake out over your dinner tonight.

 Jetlag can lead to numerous symptoms.
-The most obvious one is disrupted sleep and energy, but jetlag can also lead to poor concentration, upset stomachs or constipation, mood changes – it even disrupts the make-up of the bugs in your gut!
+The most obvious one is disrupted sleep and energy, but jetlag can also lead to poor concentration, upset stomachs or constipation, and mood changes – it even disrupts the make-up of the bugs in your gut!

 If You Want to Adjust Faster

-1. Start Before You Leave
+1. Start Adjusting Before You Leave

-For this reason, unless you have an understanding boss, or work from home so no-one sees what time you’re getting out of bed, it can be better to fly on a Monday than a Saturday as you can spend the weekend adjusting further.
+For this reason, unless you have an understanding boss or work from home so no one sees what time you’re getting out of bed, it can be better to fly on a Monday than a Saturday as you can spend the weekend adjusting further.

 And it’s not just sleep you should adjust.